SAT Syllabus 2026 (Section-wise): Reading, Writing & Math Section

 This area focuses on how ideas are connected and organised.
 These questions test whether you can choose the best transitions, combine information logically, and ensure smooth flow between sentences or ideas.

-SAT Math Section Syllabus 2026
+SAT Exam Syllabus for Math Section

 |

-Math Section |
+Math Area |

 Weightage |